FIWARE/tutorials.Context-Providers/README.md

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
 A [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Entity-Relationships/master/docker-compose.yml) is used configure the required services for the application.
-This means all container sevices can be brought up in a single commmand.
+This means all container services can be brought up in a single command.
 Docker Compose is installed by default as part of Docker for Windows and  Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)